How Can Other Disability Benefits Impact Social Security Disability Benefits?

-Benefits Not ReducedIf you receive any of the following benefits, your Social Security disability benefits will not be reduced or stopped:
+What Benefits Will Not Reduce SSD Benefits?If you receive any of the following benefits, your SSD benefits will not be reduced or stopped:

-Benefits that Can Be ReducedIf you receive workers' compensation benefits to help alleviate your financial strains, your SSD benefits may be lowered.
-Beneficiaries can anticipate their checks being reduced if all of their benefits added together are higher than 80% of their average current earnings.
-So if your workers' compensation and Social Security disability benefits equal 92% of your average current earnings, then your Social Security disability payment will be reduced so the check does not exceed 80% of your current earnings.
+What Benefits Will Reduce SSD Benefits?If you receive workers' compensation benefits to help alleviate your financial strains, your SSD benefits may be lowered.
+Beneficiaries cananticipate their checks being reduced if all of their benefits added together are higher than 80% of their average current earnings.
+So if your workers' compensation and SSD benefits equal 92% of your average current earnings, then your SSD payment will be reduced so the check does not exceed 80% of your current earnings.

-Example of Workers' Comp Reducing SSDThis example from the Social Security Administration's website shows how your disability benefits may be reduced by workers' compensation:
+This example from the Social Security Administration's (SSA) website shows how your disability benefits may be reduced by workers' compensation:

-If your other benefits stop or you reach retirement age, then your Social Security disability earnings go back to their normal rate.
+If your other benefits stop or you reach retirement age, then your SSD earnings go back to their normal rate.
 This is why you need to report any changes to the SSA.
 If they don't know that your workers' compensation benefits have stopped, then they can't raise your benefits rate.

 The Coye Law Firm's attorneys and staff want to help you heal and get back to work.
 We know it is frustrating and stressful when you are unable to work and earn income for yourself and your family.
 If you were injured on the job or earning disability benefits from another source, your SSD benefits may change.
 Call our offices if you have any questions or concerned about the amount you receive each month to offset your lost wages.